Biometric Payments: What Are They? How Secure is the Technology?

 Electronic Payments: 3 Factors of Verification

-To really understand the biometric payment system, we need to first examine this basic principle of electronic payment authentication.
+Before we go any further, we should probably make this point clear.
 All methods of validating a user's identity in a transaction are based on one of three authentication factors:

 - Biometric Payments